anand40090/GitLab-Maven/README.md

 ```
 To register runner >> gitlab-runner register  --url https://gitlab.com  --token glrt-tYK95Ynj6qTBsLtw6vbM
+Select the executor when it will prompt for >> shell
 To run the runner once registration >> gitlab-runner run

 ```